423

 “Did you ever find the room you were looking for?”

-Hey, she already thinks I’m missing some marbles, so let’s give her the real answer: “Kind of.
+She already thinks I’m missing some marbles, so I give her the real answer: “Kind of.
 Almost?
 Ultimately; yes.
 Thank you.”